Liu-group/AutoSolvate/docs/tutorial.rst

 .. note::

-   This example uses default settings for boxgen, but these can be changed or simply made explict by using more flag options.
+   This example uses default settings for boxgen, but these can be changed or simply made explicit by using more flag options.
 For example, we can change the charge fitting method to bcc, give the output a more specific name, and explicitly define solvent, charge and multiplicity:

    ``autosolvate boxgen -m napthalene_neutral.xyz -s water -c 0 -u 1 -g "bcc" -o nap_netural``

-   The semi-emperical charge fitting available through Amber performs well for closed-shell systems.
+   The semi-empirical charge fitting available through Amber performs well for closed-shell systems.
 However, it is not sufficient for open-shell systems, which will require the use of quantum chemistry charge fitting methods.
 The methods currently available are bcc fitting in Amber and RESP in Gaussian.
 RESP is the default setting.

 Step 2: MD Simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~